enormandeau/stacks_workflow/README.md

 1. Consider joining the [Stacks Google group](https://groups.google.com/forum/#!forum/stacks-users)
-1. To help you solve computer related problems and start focusing back on biology, you should consider getting this book: [Practical Computing for Biologists](http://practicalcomputing.org) (go for the paper edition).
 1. [Biostar](https://www.biostars.org) is a useful bioinformatics forum.
 1. [SEQanswers](http://seqanswers.com) is another useful forum for all things related to Next Generation Sequencing.
 1. Of course, you can always ask [Google](https://www.google.com) for help.